chimeszn/alx-low_level_programming/0x0B-malloc_free/README.md

 3-alloc_grid.c - Returns a pointer to a 2 dimensional array of integers

 4-free_grid.c - Frees a 2 dimensional grid previously allocated in the heap memory

-100-argstostr.c - Concatenates all the arguments of a program

-100-strtow.c - Splits a string into words